Indeed, Jerusalem isn’t exactly world-renowned for its nightlife. Being very holy, ancient, and filled with Hasidic Jews.

 Like the one in Tel-Aviv, this is a regular meeting spot for tourists from all over the world.
 Loud music, live shows, and the best cheesy fries in the country.
 The waiters all speak English (sometimes exclusively), and the atmosphere is young and drunk.

 Mirror Bar \\ Map – site – facebook

 A complete opposite of Mike’s Place, this elegant bar is a part of the luxurious Mamilla Hotel.
 It’s quiet and dark, chic and expensive – but a great place for a first date (or really, any date).
 The food is almost as good as the unique, complex cocktails (you can get a tasting, too!).

 Do you like bikes, grunge, and loudness?
 Well, look no further.
 The blaze bar arose from the ashes of the old arcade of Jerusalem’s city center.
 It hosts live bands every night, and you’ll be surprised at the quality that these usually unknown artists offer.

 Inside of Machane Yehuda market (and opened once the market’s been closed), Valero is a resto-bar that combines an elegant feel with the down-to-earth prices and atmosphere of the market it’s located in.
 Their entrecote burger is especially worth the visit, as well as the impressive bar.
 It’s a great place to host private events, too.

-The Jerusalem branch of the popular venue continues the tradition of wonderful shows, plenty of space of amazing sound quality.
-Go to their website to see the upcoming shows and get your tickets fast, they’re going our quick.
+The popular venue’s Jerusalem branch continues the tradition of wonderful shows, with plenty of space of amazing sound quality.
+Go to their website to see the upcoming shows and get your tickets fast; they’re going our quick.

 Hipsters of the world – UNITE!
-In this seemingly low-budget bar you’ll find the hippest students of Jerusalem, dancing to electronic music on the tiny dance floor by different popular DJs.
+You’ll find the hippest students of Jerusalem dancing to electronic music on the tiny dance floor by different popular DJs in this seemingly low-budget bar.
 As the night goes on – the beats get faster.